 For individuals who deal with anxiety or depression, yoga can be a very appealing way to manage their symptoms with less effort.
 Growing evidence supports this low-risk, highly effective natural health remedy for improving the troubling symptoms of anxiety.
 After all, scientific studies suggest that physical and mental health are essentially equivalent.

-The way in which food and mental health is interconnected is starting to gain more and more attention.
+The way in which food and mental health are interconnected is starting to gain more and more attention.

 Healthy guidelines popularly include things like eating a healthy balanced diet, staying properly hydrated by drinking enough water and limiting or avoiding caffeine and alcohol.
 These guidelines can be used along with other dietary considerations to help relieve anxiety.

-A diet that is rich in whole grains, fruits and vegetables is much healthier than one made up of processed foods that contains large amounts of sugar and simple carbohydrates.
+A diet that is rich in whole grains, fruits and vegetables are much healthier than one made up of processed foods that contain large amounts of sugar and simple carbohydrates.
 It is also important to eat regularly throughout the day and not to skip meals as dips in blood sugar levels can make you feel jittery which can worsen your anxiety symptoms.